 To be inspected on a monthly basis.
-De-silting work to be carried out as and when required.
+De-silting work to be carried out as and when required by Guildford Borough Council.

 Bonfire - removal of debris after event (issues with grass cutting)

 The organisers of the event to be responsible for removal of the bonfire and firework debris.